Leafhopper Pests: How To Kill Off Lurking Cicadellidae

 Organic Leafhopper Control

 When trying to establish how to get rid of leafhoppers organically, it’s hard to decide where to start.
 Leafhoppers move quite rapidly, and can be difficult to control.
 It’s best to get rid of them in the egg or larval cycle, and that’s where an insecticidal soap comes into play.
 Insecticidal soap and neem oil work to kill off young leafhoppers early on in their lifespans, preventing them from reaching adulthood.

-Once they’re adults, it’s significantly more difficult to establish leafhopper control.
+Once they’re adult leafhoppers, it’s significantly more difficult to establish leafhopper control.
 However, pyrethrin spray works, although it may take repeated applications.
 Some sprays contain both pyrethrins and potassium salts of fatty acids, so they control a number of other insects as well, including flea beetles, asparagus beetles, and tomato hornworms.

 Another option is a pure pyrethrin spray.
 This concentrated pyrethrin alternative will help against leafhoppers and the other insects mentioned above, as well as help fight off mosquitos and potato bugs.

 Environmental Leafhopper Control